-AUMT 2417 - Engine Performance Analysis I. 4 hours credit.
+AUMT 2417 - Engine Performance Analysis I. 4 credit hours.
 Theory, operation, diagnosis of drivability concerns, and repair ignition and fuel delivery systems.
 Use of current engine performance diagnostic equipment.
 May be taught manufacturer specific.
 Utilizing appropriate safety measures, the student will explain engine dynamics; diagnose and repair ignition system and fuel delivery systems and use current engine performance diagnostic equipment.
 Prerequisite/corequisite: AUMT 1407.
 32 lecture and 96 lab hours.
 Lab fee.

 AUMT 2425 - Automotive Automatic Transmission and Transaxle.
-4 hours credit.
+4 credit hours.
 A study of the operation, hydraulic principles, and electronic controls of modern automatic transmissions, manual transmissions and automatic and manual transaxles, transfer cases and differentials.
 Diagnosis, disassembly and assembly procedures with emphasis on the use of special tools and proper repair techniques.
 May be taught manufacturer specific.
 Utilizing appropriate safety measures, the student will diagnose, service, adjust and repair automatic transmissions/transaxles, manual transmissions/transaxles, transfer cases and differentials.
 Prerequisite: AUMT 1407.
 32 lecture and 96 lab hours.
 Lab fee.

 AUMT 2434 - Automotive Engine Performance Analysis II.
-4 Credit hours.
+4 credit hours.
 Diagnosis and repair of emission systems, computerized engine performance systems, and advanced ignition and fuel systems.
 Includes use of advanced engine performance diagnostic equipment.
 May be taught manufacturer specific.
-Utilizing appropriate safety measures, the student will diagnose and repair emission control systems; computerized engine performance systems, and advanced ignition and fuel systems; and use of advanced engine performance diagnostic equipment.
+Utilizing appropriate safety measures, the student will diagnose and repair emission control systems; computerized engine performance systems, and advanced ignition and fuel systems; and use of advanced engine performance systems.
+Never the student will diagnose and repair emission control systems; computerized engine performance systems, and advanced ignition and fuel systems; and use of advanced engine performance diagnostic equipment.
 Prerequisite: AUMT 2417.
 32 lecture and 96 lab hours.
 Lab fee.

 AUMT 2480 - Cooperative Education - Automotive Technology.
-4 hours credit.
+4 credit hours.
 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience including a lecture component.
 The work experience consists of approximately three hundred twenty hours of on-the-job training.
 As outlined in the learning plan, apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry and will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry.
 Fulltime hours each week at a local dealership.
 Prerequisites: Completion of all AUMT lecture and lab courses with a grade of "C" or better.
 Capstone experience.

 BCIS 1305 - Business Computer Applications.
-3 hours credit.
+3 credit hours.
 Introduces and develops foundational skills in applying essential and emerging business productivity information technology tools.
 The focus of this course is on business productivity software applications, including word processing, spreadsheets, databases, presentation graphics, data analytics, and business-oriented utilization of the internet.
 48 lecture and 16 lab hours.

 BIOL 1322 - Nutrition & Diet Therapy.
-3 hours credit.
+3 credit hours.
 This course introduces general nutritional concepts in health and disease and includes practical applications of that knowledge.
 Special emphasis is given to nutrients and nutritional processes including functions, food sources, digestion, absorption, and metabolism.
 Food safety, availability, and nutritional information including food labels, advertising, and nationally established guidelines are addressed (Cross-listed as HECO 1322).
 48 lecture hours.